Origin of radio polarization in pulsar polar caps: Methods

+All particles have an initial Maxwell-Boltzmann distribution function with a thermal velocity $u_\mathrm{0} = 0.1\,c$.
 The simulation has open boundary conditions for particles.
-We inject particles into the simulation differently for open and closed magnetic field lines every time step.
-For the open field lines, we inject particles on the star surface and at the ``top'' boundary far from the star ($y = L_\mathrm{y}$) if the number density drops below a threshold of $n_0$.
+We inject particles into the simulation at every time step.
+At open field lines, we inject particles at the stellar surface and at the ``top'' boundary far from the star ($y = L_\mathrm{y}$), if the number density drops below a threshold of $n_0$.
 The injection happens in a layer with a thickness of one grid cell.
-The grid cells of closed magnetic field lines are filled in if the macro-particle number density drops below a threshold of $n_\mathrm{closed}$.
-An electron--position pair is injected at the simulation boundaries and an electron--proton is injected at the star surface in order to maintain the charge neutrality of the injection.
+At closed magnetic field lines the threshold for injection is $n_\mathrm{closed}$.
+If the macro-particle number falls below the threshold, an electron-position pair is injected at the simulation boundaries and an electron-proton is injected at the stellar surface, which maintains charge neutrality.

-We utilize the absorbing boundary condition in the ghost cells surrounding the simulation domain provided by the Complex Shifted Coefficient --- Convolutionary Perfectly Matched Layer (CFS---CMPL) algorithm \citep[Chapter~7]{Roden2000,Taflove2005} as the boundary conditions for electromagnetic waves.
-We inject 10\,PPC below the star surface, with each macro-particle having ten times higher macro-factor than the particles in open field lines.
+We applied the algorithm called complex shifted coefficient --- convolutionary perfectly matched layer (CFS---CMPL) \citep[Chapter~7]{Roden2000,Taflove2005} in the ghost cells surrounding the simulation domain as absorbing boundary conditions for electromagnetic waves.
+We inject 10\,PPC below the stellar surface, each with ten times the macro-factor of particles at open field lines.
 These particles rearrange themself to screen the electric field.
-Particles are removed if they reach the simulation boundary or if they cross the star surface to maintain the charge limited flow condition.
-Additional particles are injected if the number density drops below 10\,PPC.
+Particles were removed when they reached the simulation boundary or when they crossed the stellar surface to maintain the charge-limited flow condition.
+Additional particles were injected when the density drops below 10\,PPC.

 We tested a simulation with the same grid resolution and an electron--positron surface injection.
-That leads to a filling of the field lines of $j_\mathrm{mag}/j_\mathrm{GJ} < 0$ with positrons and to changes of the density structure.
-However, the Poynting flux channel is still formed in low density field lines and remains small in field lines of $j_\mathrm{mag}/j_\mathrm{GJ} < 0$.
-The radiation polarization properties in these field lines also remain mostly unchanged in comparison with the properties discussed above.
+That leads to a filling with positrons of the field lines with $j_\mathrm{mag}/j_\mathrm{GJ} < 0$ and to changes of the density structure.
+However, Poynting-flux channels are still formed in low-density channels and remain sparse outside the channels.
+The polarization properties of the radiation also remain mostly unchanged.